Explainer Videos – The Ultimate Step-by-Step Guide 2022

 First up, traditional marketing!
 Make fun and engaging ads about the problem, your solution, and a little bit about your brand to create brand authority.
 However, your brand shouldn’t be the main focus.
 The main focus should be on the relatable problems and the solution your brand is going to provide!

-Through your ad, you’re reaching to strangers, new customers who you want to convert to your brand, right?
-Somehow, you have to convince these customers that your brand’s solution is the best there is.
+Through your ad, you’re reaching out to strangers, and new customers who you want to convert to your brand.
+Right?
+Somehow, you have to convince these customers that your brand’s solution is the best.

 By doing this, you’ll also be creating brand awareness.
 And if your ad is creative enough, you never know it might even go viral…

-When you educate people properly, they will automatically assume that you’re an expert in this field and hence, will naturally look up to your brand.
+When you educate people properly, they will automatically assume you as an expert in the field and hence, will naturally look up to your brand.

 Since you’re creating brand authority this way, your audience will also naturally assume that since you’re an expert on a topic, your product or service will also be good enough.

-So not only will you be creating brand awareness and authority, but you’ll also be converting potential customers!
+So not only will you be creating brand awareness and authority, but also converting potential customers!